 You can employ both technologies on the same system.
-However, data stored in volumes associated with a Flash Pool aggregate is not cached by Flash Cache.
+However, data stored in volumes associated with a Flash Pool aggregate (or an SSD aggregate) is not cached by Flash Cache.

 |Criteria||Flash Pool aggregate||Flash Cache|